North Korea fires suspected missile as S.Korea breaks ground for 'peace' railway | Law-Order

 North Korea's first launch since October underscored leader Kim Jong Un's New Year's vow to bolster the military to counter an unstable international situation amid stalled talks with South Korea and the United States.
 The presumed missile was fired around 8:10 a.m.
 (2310 GMT) from an inland location, over the east coast, and into the sea, South Korea's Joint Chiefs of Staff (JCS) said.

-A few hours later, Moon visited the South Korean east coast city of Goseong, near the border with the North, where he broke ground for a new rail line that he called "a stepping stone for peace and regional balance" on the peninsula.
-In remarks at the ceremony, Moon acknowledged the launch raised concerns of tensions and damage to inter-Korean relations and called for North Korea to make sincere efforts for dialogue.
+Hours later, Moon visited the South Korean east coast city of Goseong, near the border with the North, where he broke ground for a new rail line that he called "a stepping stone for peace and regional balance" on the peninsula.
+In remarks at the ceremony, Moon acknowledged the launch raised concerns of tensions and called for North Korea to make sincere efforts for dialogue.

 "We should not give up the hope for dialogue in order to fundamentally overcome this situation," he said.
 "If both Koreas work together and build trust, peace would be achieved one day."
 The apparent missile launch by the nuclear-armed North highlighted the challenges Moon faces in his push to achieve a diplomatic breakthrough before his five-year term ends in May.